 How an inbound call center is set up depends on whether it is on-premise or virtual.
 An on-premise inbound call center can be set up using a traditional PBX/premise-based phone system or a modern cloud-based call center software.
 Traditional PBX requires capital investment, time and resources to set up telephony infrastructure, hard phones, and cables (lot of it).
 Cloud-based call center software, on the other hand, only requires an internet connection, laptops, and an office space — because the call center is still on-premise.
-You can set up a virtual call center with a software-based solution because your call center is location-agnostic and agents can work from anywhere.
+You can set up a virtual call center with a software-based solution because a virtual inbound call center is location-agnostic and agents can work from anywhere.
 Office space is optional too.

 It’s interesting to note that modern inbound call centers also give options like queue callback and callbacks thus supporting or providing outbound calling as well.
 All these features ensure that inbound calls are segmented, routed and answered.

 Inbound vs outbound call centers – what is the difference?

 Not all call centers are heavy on inbound calling.
 You may have received marketing or cold calls asking if you’re looking for a personal loan or a credit card.
 These come from outbound call centers.
 Outbound call centers are not only different from inbound call centers based on the direction of phone calls involved.
 Their use cases are also different.
 Outbound call centers are typically used to power outbound sales, running surveys, asking for donations, canvassing during elections, and so on.